spdes/computational-sde-intro-lecture/README.md

     Date: 13:15 - 15:00, 22 Nov, 2022.
 Room 2001 Ångström <br>
     Lecturer: [Nathanael Bosch](https://nathanaelbosch.github.io/) (University of Tübingen)

-4. **Applications of SDEs in statistical signal processing**. <br>
+4. **Compiled and differentiable programming with JAX**. <br>
-    In this lecture we present a few applications that use SDEs to solve signal processing problems.
-These include, for example, using SDEs to construct non-stationary processes to model complicated signals, and using SDEs to estimate the spectrogram of signals with uncertainty. <br>
+    [JAX](https://github.com/google/jax) is a Python library that supports autodifferentiation and just-in-time (JIT) compilation.
+You can use JAX to differentiate Python and Numpy functions and make them faster with the JIT compilation.
+This helps you to achieve reliable and high-performance computations in your research.
+In this lecture, we go walk through the basics of JAX then see how we could apply it to the applications of SDEs. <br>
     Date: 28 Nov, 2022.
-Room 101127 Ångström (subject to change)
+Room 101127 Ångström

 5. **Topic TBD**. <br>
     2 Dec, 2022.
 Room 101127 Ångström. <br>